 • To explore their own religious, spiritual and philosophical ways living, believing and thinking.

-As a Church School, we follow the recommendations of The National Society of the Church of England that 50% of Religious Education time should be spent studying Christianity.
+As a Church School, we follow the recommendations of The National Society of the Church of England that 60% of Religious Education time should be spent studying Christianity.

 Parents have a right to withdraw their children from Religious Education or parts of Religious Education.
-Parents who wish to do so are encouraged to discuss this with the Head Teacher first.
+On the extremely rare occasion that parents wish to do so, we would encourage them to discuss this with the Head Teacher first.